kairosdb/metrics4j/README.md

 ```

 When MessageSizeReporter is created metrics4j will search up the tree looking for a
 defined LongCollector for reportSize to return.
-If I knew I wanted all collectors
+If you knew you wanted all collectors
-to be the same then I could reference the collector at the root once and all would
+to be the same then you could reference the collector at the root once and all would
 use it.
 The above collector is configured to reset its value after it is reported.

 When using Hocon the '.' is the same as a nested object so the following configurations